- Adult Use of Internet Computers in Children's Room

 - Any library official, employee, or volunteer who discloses information in violation of this section commits a class 2 petty offense and, upon conviction thereof, shall be punished by a fine of not more than three hundred dollars.

 The Security Public Library does not create unnecessary records and only retains information needed.
-Although the Library must keep information on such items as overdue and lost materials, and outstanding fines, and payments of patron accounts, these records are kept secure and are purged from the Library’s computer system when no longer needed for library business purposes.
+Although the Library must keep information on such items as overdue and lost materials, outstanding fees, and payments of patron accounts, these records are kept secure and are purged from the Library’s computer system when no longer needed for library business purposes.
 Paper records containing personal information such as names, addresses, and phone numbers, are shredded once added to the computer system.
 Only library staff shall have access to personal data stored by the Library.

-Guidelines for access to patron information
+Guidelines for access to patron information:

-- Patron records, including items checked out, on hold, overdue and fines owed, are available online through My Account in the library catalog at www.securitypubliclibrary.org.
+- Patron records, including items checked out, on hold, overdue and fees owed, are available online through My Account in the library catalog at www.securitypubliclibrary.org.
 The library card number and PIN (last four digits of phone number) are required to access this information.

-- A parent or guardian of a child may be provided information by library staff of checked out materials if the primary purpose is to pay fines or recover missing materials.
+- A parent or guardian of a child may be provided information by library staff of checked out materials if the primary purpose is to pay fees or recover missing materials.
 The parent or guardian must present the child’s library card or name and birth date.
 The parent or guardian may be required to verify address and phone number and present current picture identification.

 PATRON RESPONSIBILITES AND CONDUCT